What is it?

 For further information about cost, please see the Scheme of Charges.

-As long as you give us all the required information, you should be issued your exemption in 10 working days after we
+As long as you give us all the required information, you should be issued your exemption in 10 working days after we receive it.

 If you need an exemption for a fleet of aircraft we need you to tell us the aircraft type.